 - Place the apples onto the parchment lined cookie sheet to cool.
 Serve immediately or wrap within a few hours.
 They will last about 2-3 days at room temperature.

 Happy Candy Apple making my friends!
-If you have any question shoot them over to me!
+If you have any questions leave them in the comments below!